-Preamble 3
+1. Preamble 3

-Overview of the Accreditation standards: Medical radiation practice (2019) 3
+Overview of the Accreditation standards: Chinese medicine (2019) 3

 Structure of the accreditation standards 4

 Guidance on the presentation of evidence for accreditation assessment and its evaluation by assessment teams and the Accreditation Committee 4

 Monitoring of accredited programs 5

-Feedback and further information 5
+Feedback and further information 6

-The accreditation standards, criteria, expected information, explanatory notes 6
+2. The accreditation standards, criteria,

+expected information and explanatory notes 7

-Standard 1: Assuring safe practice 6
+Standard 1: Assuring safe practice 7

-Standard 2: Academic governance and quality assurance of the program 9
+Standard 2: Academic governance and quality assurance of the program 11

-Standard 3: Program design, implementation and resourcing 14
+Standard 3: Program design, implementation and resourcing 16

-Standard 4: The student experience 18
+Standard 4: The student experience 2

-Standard 5: Assessment 20
+Standard 5: Assessment 2.

-Glossary 22
+Glossary 2

-List of acronyms 25
+List of acronyms 2

-Preamble
+1. Preamble

-On 1 July 2012, the medical radiation practice profession joined the National Registration and Accreditation Scheme (the National Scheme) under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
+On 1 July 2012, the Chinese medicine profession joined the National Registration and Accreditation Scheme (the National Scheme) under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).

-The Medical Radiation Practice Board of Australia (the Board) established the Medical Radiation Practice Accreditation Committee (the Accreditation Committee) under the National Law.
-The Accreditation Committee is responsible for developing and reviewing, and the Board is responsible for approving and publishing the accreditation standards against which education providers and their implementation of medical radiation practice programs of study (programs) are assessed when applying for accreditation under the National Law.
-The Board first published approved accreditation standards for medical radiation practice programs in December 2013.
-The Accreditation Committee must regularly review the approved accreditation standards to ensure that they are contemporary and relevant.
+The Chinese Medicine Board of Australia (the Board) established the Chinese Medicine Accreditation Committee (the Accreditation Committee) under the National Law.
+The Accreditation Committee is responsible for developing and reviewing, and the Board is responsible for approving and publishing, the accreditation standards against which education providers and their implementation of Chinese medicine programs of study (programs) are assessed when applying for accreditation under the National Law.
+The Board first published approved accreditation standards for Chinese medicine programs in December 2013.
+The Accreditation Committee must regularly review the approved accreditation standards to ensure they are contemporary and relevant.

-The Accreditation Committee accredits programs that meet, and monitors accredited programs to ensure they continue to meet, the approved accreditation standards for medical radiation practice programs.
-Accreditation of a medical radiation practice program therefore provides assurance that graduating students from the program have the knowledge, skills and other professional attributes needed to safely and competently practise as a medical radiation practitioner in Australia.
+The Accreditation Committee accredits programs that meet, and monitors accredited programs to ensure they continue to meet, the approved accreditation standards for Chinese medicine programs.
+Accreditation of a Chinese medicine program provides assurance that graduating students from the program have the knowledge, skills and professional attributes needed to safely and competently practise as a Chinese medicine practitioner in Australia.
 The Accreditation Committee provides reports about accredited programs to the Board.
 The Board considers these reports when it approves programs for registration purposes.

-Graduates of an accredited and approved medical radiation practice program are qualified for general registration to practise as a diagnostic radiographer, radiation therapist or nuclear medicine technologist.
+Graduates of an accredited and approved Chinese medicine program are qualified for general registration to practise as a Chinese medicine practitioner.